This year (2023)

 There is no time.
 The launch decision will be decided automatically by

 computer remote control.
-Life has become a absurd theater of horror.
-Will we
+Life has become an absurd theater of horror.
+Will

 Breath, by